 “Just because you can automate something doesn’t mean you should,” says Brancaccio.
 “In some cases, implementing a new machine or software may not be cost effective at all.”
 Companies must also consider how their customers will react to an automated interface, he adds.
 Some customers may prefer to speak with an associate.

 No industry is immune to automation, but they must tread lightly.
 Here are some examples of how companies in the insurance and travel industries are striking a balance between humans and their automated counterparts to deliver a superior customer experience.

-The changing face of insurance agents
+The changing face of insurance associates

-The days when policyholders spoke face-to-face with an insurance agent who handled all of their needs are quickly fading.
+The days when policyholders spoke face-to-face with an insurance associate who handled all of their needs are quickly fading.
 Increasingly, customers are looking up quotes themselves and using other self-service options.
 Esurance, for instance, has introduced a DIY home inspection app, which allows policyholders to record videos of their homes and apply for policy discounts.
 Policyholders can also save video clips on their phones for claims evidence.
 This reduces the need for as many human claims adjustors.
-While automation is a great option, esurance still gives customers the option of speaking with human agents, especially for highly charged or complex interactions.
+While automation is a great option, esurance still gives customers the option of speaking with human associates, especially for highly charged or complex interactions.

 While property & casualty (P&C) insurance carriers face growing pressure from consumers to modernize and simplify their services, a number of hurdles limit their ability to quickly provide the digital experiences that consumers want.
 In particular, a report by Majesco contends that insurance carriers are struggling with staff shortages and issues modernizing their technology.